Chappaquiddick (2017) - Review

 TL;DR (Conclusion)

-Chappaquiddick is a straight-forward drama that does a good job of portraying real-life events in a way that is not over-indulgent or politically charged.
-There is plenty of material in this movie to criticize Ted Kennedy with, but the film never tries to portray him has a heartless or malicious individual.
+Chappaquiddick is a straightforward drama that does a good job of portraying real-life events in a way that is not over-indulgent or politically charged.
+There is plenty of material in this movie to criticize Ted Kennedy, but the film never tries to portray him as a heartless or malicious individual.
 The strength of the acting in the primary and secondary characters helps sell the drama and emotion of the film past its minor faults and easily makes Chappaquiddick a good watch.

 Fan of death metal?
 Check out my band on Bandcamp and Soundcloud.
 If you like what you hear and want to hear more, head to HoundsofInnsmouth.com for more info!